|Best Overall||Blue Buffalo Natural Veterinary Diet KS|

 If your dog has kidney disease or renal failure, your vet may have recommended a low phosphorus dog food.
 Unfortunately, these foods are expensive, and you can only get them with a prescription.
 Is it possible to get non-prescription dog food that is high quality and fits your budget?
 We put it to the test, and we found these brands that fit the bill.

 Another important factor was taste.
 Many of us know that our pets dislike the flavors of most vet-recommended and prescription foods.
-Our testers agreed that Blue Buffalo scored the highest in this regard.
+Our reviewers agreed that Blue Buffalo scored the highest in this regard.
 It was the easiest one to get most dogs to eat.
 It is also affordable compared to prescription brands.
 For these reasons, it was the best overall.
 The Forza10 was another winner in the taste department, but some users said the kibbles were too large for small dogs.
 We wrapped up our review with some low phosphorus dog treats that will let you healthily reward your dog.

 Best Low Phosphorus Dog Foods: Top 3 Products